-Song and Dance Festival Grounds in Tallinn Estonia
+Song and Dance Festival Grounds

 The Song and Dance Festival Grounds in Tallinn (Estonian: Lauluväljak) a real national highlight of Estonia.
 It is the symbol of the country’s independence and peacefulness.
 Estonians are a very music-loving nation and you can make sure of it by visiting the Estonian Song Festival, a traditional and very important event which is held every 5 years.
 Thousands of people gather in one place in order to sing folkloristic songs together; this highly emotional festival is very unique and plays a significant part in local people’s life.